 7. Finely chop about 1/2-1 cup of washed/scrubbed celery.
 Fold the celery, plus a bit of additional black pepper into the mixture.
 You can also fold chopped tarragon, dill or flat-leaf parsley into the mix for an ‘herbed’ flavor.

-8. Cover and chill in fridge for a few hours before serving for best taste/texture results.
+8. Cover and chill in the fridge for a few hours before serving for best taste/texture results.

 9. Serve on sandwich bread or as a dip.
 Perfect for stuffing a pita.
 No other ingredients required to create a flavorful vegan sandwich you and your family will crave.